Gurguii/Encrypt-decrypt-Fernet/README.md

 # Arguments

 -h / --help -> Displays help message
 -enc / --encrypt -> Encrypting mode, takes a path
 -dec / --decrypt -> Decrypting mode, takes a path
 -k / --key -> Key to use, takes a path or a string
 -s / --safe -> Don't delete original files
--v / --verbose -> Display a message with the path of the encrypted/decrypted file.
+-v / --verbose -> Display a message with the path of the encrypted/decrypted file
--sk / --savekey -> File to save the key at, working directory by default, only meaningful if you're encrypting, will be ignored if decrypting.
+-sk / --savekey -> File to save the key at, working directory by default, only meaningful when encrypting